PapersOfMathieuNls/clever-commit/combined.md

 The left sides or the graph are low cutoff (aggressive) while the right sides are high cutoff (conservative).
 The area under the ROC curves are 0.817, 0.763 and 0.806 for the blue, yellow and red clusters, respectively.
 In other words, if we train a classifier with historical data from system in the same cluster as the targeted systems, then we do not have to wait to start classifying incoming commits.
+To confirm this, we ran an experiment with the blue cluster where we first apply the model learnt from other members of the cluster for the first thousand commits.
+The performance of this model is 75.1% precision, 57.6% recall for the first thousand commits.
+To evaluate the added performance obtained via the cluster, we ran the same experiment but using a model built with data from the red cluster on the last project of the blue cluster.
+The results are shown in Figure \ref{fig:redonblue}.
+While the AUC for the recall versus the specificity stays in acceptable range at 0.708, we see a drastic decrease in the obtained precision.
+Indeed, the precision never surpasses 30% (for a recall of 3%).

 \input{tex/clusterRoc}
 \input{tex/workshop.tex}

-These results show that not only the clusters are effective in identifying similar projects for defect learning transfer but also provide excellent performance while starting a new project.
-As new projects mature, their defects would be integrated into the model in order to improve it.
-To confirm this, we ran an experiment with the blue cluster where we first apply the model learnt from other members of the cluster for the first thousand commits.
-The performance of this model is 75.1% precision, 57.6% recall for the first thousand commits.

-After the first thousand commits, we take the commits of the day (for each day until the end of the project) and rebuild the model by adding the commits of the day to the ones already known from the clusters.
-Overall, combining the commits from the project at hand in a nightly fashion with the commits known from the cluster allowed to correctly classify an additional 2.05\% of commits in the last 30\% of the project life compared to only using the commits from the project.
-This shows that, in addition to providing a viable alternative to a cold-start, our clusters also allow us to enhance the performance of the model at all time and no only at the start.

 ## Analysis of the Quality of the Fixes Proposed by CLEVER

 In order to validate the quality of the fixes proposed by CLEVER, we conducted an internal workshop where we invited a number of Ubisoft development team.
 The workshop was attended by six participants: two software architects, two developers, one technical lead, and one IT project manager.
 The participants have many years of experience at Ubisoft.

-In this workshop, the participants were asked to assess the quality of proposed fixed.
-We presented them with the original buggy commits, the original fixes for these commits, and the fixes that are automatically extracted by CLEVER.

 The participants were asked to review 12 randomly selected fixes that were proposed by CLEVER.
 These fixes are related to one system in which the participants have excellent knowledge.
 We presented them with the original buggy commits, the original fixes for these commits, and the fixes that were automatically extracted by CLEVER.
 We asked them the following questions _"Is the proposed fix applicable in the given situation?"_ for each fix.

-The review session took around 70 minutes.
+The review session took around 60 minutes.
 This does not include the time it took to explain the objective of the session, the setup, the collection of their feedback, etc.

 We asked the participants to rank each fix that is proposed by CLEVER using this scheme:

-- Fix Accepted: The participant found the fix proposed by CLEVER applicable to the risky commit
+- Fix Accepted: The participant found the fix proposed by CLEVER applicable to the risky commit.
 - Unsure: In this situation, the participant is unsure about the relevance of the fix.
 There might be a need for more information to arrive to a verdict.
-- Fix Rejected: The participant found the fix is not applicable to  the risky commit
+- Fix Rejected: The participant found the fix is not applicable to  the risky commit.

 Table \ref{tab:Workshop} shows answers of the participants.
 The columns refer to the fixes proposed by CLEVER, whereas the rows refer to the participants that we denote using P1, P2, ..., P6.
-As we can from the table, 41.6% of the proposed fixes (F1, F3, F6, F10 and F12) have been accepted by all participants, while 25% have been accepted by at least one member (F4, F8, F11).
+As we can see from the table, 41.6% of the proposed fixes (F1, F3, F6, F10 and F12) have been accepted by all participants, while 25% have been accepted by at least one member (F4, F8, F11).
 We analysed the fixes that were rejected by some or all participants to understand the reasons.

 $F2$ was rejected by our participants because the region of the commit that triggered a match is a generated code.
 Although this generated code was pushed into the repositories as part of bug fixing commit, the root cause of the bug lies in the code generator itself.
 Our proposed fix suggests to update the generated code.
-Because the proposed fix did not apply directly to the  the question we ask our reviewers was _"Is the proposed fix applicable in the given situation?"_.
+Because the proposed fix did not apply directly to the  the question we ask our reviewers was _"Is the proposed fix applicable in the given situation?"_ they rejected it.
 In this occurrence, the proposed fix was not applicable.

-$F4$ was accepted by two reviewers and marked as unsure ($-$) by the other participant.
+$F4$ was accepted by two reviewers and marked as unsure by the other participants.
 We believe that this was due the lack of context surrounding the proposed fix.
 The participants were unable to determine if the fix was applicable or not without knowing what the original intent of the buggy commit was.
 In our review session, we only provided the reviewers with the regions of the commits that matched existing commits and not the full commit.
 Full commits can be quite lengthy as they can contain asset descriptions and generated code, in addition to the actual code.
 In this occurrence, the full context of the commit might have helped our reviewers to decide if the $F4$ was applicable or not. $F5$ and $F7$ were classified as unsure by all our participants for the same reasons.

 $F8$ was rejected by four of participants and accepted by two.
 The participant argued that the proposed fix was more a refactoring opportunity than an actual fix.

-$F12$ was marked as unsure by all the reviewers because the code had to do with a subsystem that is maintained by another team and the participants felt that it is out of scope of this session.
+$F12$ was marked as unsure by all the reviewers because the code had to do with a subsystem that is maintained by another team and the participants felt that it was out of scope of this session focusing on their system.

-After the session, we asked the participants two additional questions: _Will you use CLEVER in the future?_ and _What aspects of CLEVER need to be improved?_.
+After the session, we asked the participants two additional questions: _Will you use CLEVER in the future?_ and _What aspects of CLEVER need to be improved?_

 The participants answered the first question positively.
 They all agreed that CLEVER could be a good tool for intercepting risky commits, and hence improving the quality assurance process.
 For the second question, the participants expressed concerns about the context surrounding the buggy commits and the fixes.
 While displaying the entire commits is not a solution, according to the participants, some context might be inferred from the commit messages and the issues associated with the fixes in the bug tracking systems.
 The second limitation of CLEVER is its inability to deal with generated code.
-At this point, CLEVER points towards the code generated code rather than the code generator.
+At this point, CLEVER points towards the  generated code rather than the code generator.
 These aspects of CLEVER needs to be improved.

 # Discussion {#sec:threats}